 As bonsai, cherry blossoms also represent renewal, rebirth, and female strength.

 Cedars (Cedrus spp.) are another popular choice for bonsai.
 They are coniferous shrubs and trees from the pine family.
 Cedars are famous for the spicy scent of their wood.
 These trees can be easily shaped into most bonsai styles.

 Cedars typically have thick, ridged bark, which represents wisdom and old age in bonsai symbolism.
 These trees can live for centuries and symbolize longevity and immortality.
 Cedars also represent protection and strength.

 The dwarf jade plant (Portulacaria afra) is a shrub-like succulent that’s well suited to bonsai.
 However, it can often be confused with the jade plant (Crassula spp.).

 Dwarf jade plants are native to South Africa.
 These succulents have small, fleshy leaves and reddish-brown trunks.
 They can grow relatively quickly and demand regular pruning for bonsai.
 Dwarf jade plants symbolize good luck, wealth, and prosperity.
 They are also beautiful symbols of friendship.

 6. Flowering Apricot

 Also known as Japanese apricot or plum blossom (Prunus mume), flowering apricots create beautiful bonsai specimens.
-These trees have pink, red, or white flowers that bloom in late winter and spring.
+These trees have pink, red, or symbolic white flowers that bloom in late winter and spring.
 Flowering apricots are also celebrated for their pungent, sweet scent.